thaliproject/thali/ThaliAndCouch.md

 ## Firewalls & NATs

 As a practical matter firewalls and NATs make it between difficult and impossible to host services behind them.
-The good news is that there are standardized efforts to address these problems, the bad news is that these efforts are either often unsupported by real world firewalls/NATs or not fit for our purposes (e.g. see [here](StunTurnICEInvestigation).
+The good news is that there are standardized efforts to address these problems, the bad news is that these efforts are either often unsupported by real world firewalls/NATs or not fit for our purposes (e.g. see [here](StunTurnICEInvestigation)).
 However there is one solution that is free and widely deployed that does meet our needs in many, although not all, cases - [Tor hidden services](https://www.torproject.org/docs/hidden-services.html.en ).
 So we will be adopting Tor hidden services as our foundational mechanism for exposing server endpoints on devices.

 ## Device Discovery